A bad company reputation can lead to negative reviews and bad press, which can adversely affect your business’s bottom line. Here's why.

 Negative Online Reviews

-A study by the Harvard Business School suggests that there is an 18% difference in revenue between a 3-star and 5-star rating on online review sites.
-If you translate that into dollars, a company with $1 million in revenue could be losing as much as $180,000 each year due to a negative reputation.
+A study by the Harvard Business School suggests an 18% difference in revenue between a 3-star and 5-star rating on online review sites.
+If you translate that into dollars, a company with $1 million in revenue could lose as much as $180,000 yearly due to a negative reputation.

 Bad Press

-Bad press can come from poor customer service, an employee mishap, or a company scandal.
+Bad press can come from poor customer service, an employee mishap or a company scandal.
+It can even come from shifting public sentiment that a company has been too slow to address, such as social or environmental issues.
 But even if it’s “Fake News,” the public perception of bad press can make life very difficult for a company.

 How do you fix a bad business reputation?

-Executives that spend most of their energy handling reputation threats that have already surfaced are partaking in crisis management, not reputation management.
-The latter requires being proactive in building a reputation as well as assessing existing and potential threats to the company’s reputation.
+These tactics worked partly because these companies had garnered a great deal of goodwill through their reputations.
+However, the best way to get in front of the problem is not to wait for a crisis to arise.
+Executives who spend most of their energy handling reputation threats once they surface are partaking in crisis management, not reputation management.
+The latter requires being proactive in building a reputation and assessing existing and potential threats to the company’s reputation.

 So what can you do to be more proactive about protecting your company’s reputation?

-- Prevent negative reviews and improve review ratings — Oftentimes, customers will write negative online reviews as a last resort after they’ve exhausted other avenues of venting their grievances.
-By giving them easy ways to voice their opinion before they take to an online review site, you can drastically cut down on negative reviews.
-Conversely, ask happy customers to review your company and make it easy for them to do so with strategic marketing and followup.
+• Prevent negative reviews and improve review ratings — Customers will often write negative online reviews as a last resort after they’ve exhausted other avenues of venting their grievances and don’t feel like they are being heard.
+You can drastically cut down on negative reviews by giving them easy and effective ways to voice their opinion directly to customer service before they take to an online review site.
+Conversely, ask happy customers to leave reviews of your company and make it simple for them to do so with strategic marketing and follow-up.

-- Submit press releases about positive company news — If no one else is writing positive content about your company, why not do it yourself?
-Even topics such as charitable donations or company events can be used as positive press that gets picked up by local media.
-Keeping your Wikipedia page positive and up-to-date is also a key element to maintaining a strong reputation online.
+• Submit press releases about positive company news — If no one else is writing positive content about your company, you can always do it yourself.
+Topics such as new products, charitable donations or company events can be used as positive press that local media can pick up.
+You can also maintain a blog with relevant information on your website.
+Keeping your Wikipedia page positive and up-to-date is also vital to maintaining a strong online reputation.

-- Improve SEO to help positive content rank higher — When people search for your company, you want the most positive news and information to be at the forefront of their results.
-There are tactics and best practices that can help positive content outrank the negative when it comes to search results.
-There is also the option of attempting to have certain Google results removed (or de-indexed) from the search engine completely.
+• Improve SEO to help positive content rank higher — When people search for your company, you want the most positive news and information to be at the top of their results.
+This is the first thing they see and the basis for a first impression.
+There are tactics and best practices that can help positive content outrank the negative when it comes to these results.
+There is also the option of attempting to completely remove certain Google results (or de-indexed) from the search engine, which works very well for fake news or non-true statements.

 Conclusion

-Sometimes stakeholders need many reasons to invest in your company or buy your products and services, but often they only need one good reason not to engage with your business.
+Sometimes stakeholders need many reasons to invest in your company or buy your products and services, but often, they only need one reason not to engage with your business, and it doesn’t even have to be a good one.
 Don’t let a bad reputation be the reason your business doesn’t succeed.
-Even after mistakes are made, online reputation management services can help your brand build a better reputation.
+Even after mistakes are made, online reputation management services can help your brand build back an even better reputation.

 FAQs